 All you have to do is be patient, and keep looking for a well-maintained, pre-worshipped example.

 Here’s a list of some of the best, most attainable JDM cars that you can buy today.
 We’ve categorized these cars based on how difficult they are to find, and what budget they fall in.

 Exotic doesn’t always mean expensive.
 That’s right.
-Some of the most glorious JDM cars ever made can be had for 10k or less, depending on where and how hard you look.
+Some of the most glorious JDM cars for sale are under 10k or less, depending on where and how hard you look.

 You’ll come across everything from an old beaten-up barn find to near-stock pristine examples of some of these cars varying widely in the price range.